sparkfun/SparkFun_STCC4_Arduino_Library/README.md

 [![Compile Test](https://github.com/sparkfun/SparkFun_STCC4_Arduino_Library/actions/workflows/test-compile-sketch.yml/badge.svg)](https://github.com/sparkfun/SparkFun_STCC4_Arduino_Library/actions/workflows/test-compile-sketch.yml)
 ![GitHub issues](https://img.shields.io/github/issues/sparkfun/SparkFun_STCC4_Arduino_Library)

 The [SparkFun Qwiic CO2 Sensor - STCC4](https://www.sparkfun.com/) puts Sensirion's miniature STCC4 CO2 sensor on a Qwiic-enabled breakout.
-The STCC4 measures CO2 concentration from 380 to 32,000 ppm using the thermal conductivity sensing principle, and the board pairs it with a Sensirion SHT40 wired to the STCC4's dedicated sensor interface — the STCC4 reads it autonomously to compensate its CO2 output for ambient humidity and temperature, and passes the readings along to you.
-One measurement, three values.
+The STCC4 measures CO2 concentration from 380 to 32,000 ppm using the thermal conductivity sensing principle, and the board pairs it with a Sensirion SHT40 wired to the STCC4's dedicated sensor interface.
+The STCC4 reads it autonomously to compensate its CO2 output for ambient humidity and temperature, and passes the readings along to you.

 This library provides an easy-to-use interface to the board over I2C, built on the [SparkFun Toolkit](https://github.com/sparkfun/SparkFun_Toolkit).
 With it you can read CO2 in ppm, temperature in °C or °F, and relative humidity in %RH from a single measurement call.